endor/kettu/README.md

 #### Linux
 Without overwriting the default Web Interface, you can drop the kettu files into: `~/.local/share/transmission/web/`.

-#### On Mac OS X, using a (pre-v2.0) nightly
+#### On Mac OS X
-In the current (pre-v2.0) nightlies on the mac, you can simply drop kettu in the Transmission Application Support folder and rename it web (`~/Library/Application Support/Transmission/web/`).
+In the pre-v2.0 nightlies on the mac, you can simply drop kettu at `~/Library/Application Support/Transmission/web/`.
+In more current versions the web interface is located at `/Applications/Transmission.app/Contents/Resources/web/` and would need to be replaced there.

 ## Configuration
 kettu supports the easy selection of a predefined location to download your torrents to.
 Put locations into the  `config/location.js` configuration file.
 See `config/locations.js.example` for an example.

 ## Shortcuts
 You can drag to select multiple torrents. kettu also has a few hotkeys:

  - `Cmd/Ctrl+A` - select all